-FNU Midwifery graduates’ 2018 exam scores, released by the American Midwifery Certification Board (ACMB), were 85.8% pass rate.
+FNU Midwifery graduates' 2020 exam scores, released by the American Midwifery Certification Board (ACMB), were 82% pass rate.

-US News & World Report (2019)
+US News & World Report (2021)

-- Top 60 Best Nursing Schools: Master's (tie)
+- Top 60 Best Nursing Schools; Master's

 Frontier Nursing University (FNU) is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award master's degrees and doctoral degrees.

-The Doctor of Nursing Practice, the Master of Science in Nursing and the post-master’s certificate programs, including the nurse-midwifery, family nurse practitioner, psychiatric-mental health nurse practitioner and women's health care nurse practitioner tracks, are accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Doctor of Nursing Practice, the Master of Science in Nursing and the post-graduate certificate programs, including the nurse-midwifery, family nurse practitioner, psychiatric-mental health nurse practitioner and women's health care nurse practitioner tracks, are accredited by the Accreditation Commission for Education in Nursing (ACEN).